ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of PABA (Para-Aminobenzoic Acid)?

-Para-Aminobenzoic Acid is our top-ranked form of PABA (Para-Aminobenzoic Acid), classified as T1 Preferred with S2 bioavailability.
+Para-Aminobenzoic Acid is our top-rated form of PABA (Para-Aminobenzoic Acid) — the form we recommend for its High Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared